tiernano/MikrotikVoIPBlackList/MikrotikVoIPBlackList/README.md

 `import voipblacklist.txt`

-Alternitivly, you can add a param of an output folder you want to write to.
+Alternatively, you can add a param of an output folder you want to write to.
 For example, you could run:

 `dotnet run c:\inetpub\wwwroot`